-- as a public or private company; and - having the liability of all or any of its members: - a. limited by shares (i.e. limited to the amounts unpaid on their shares), - b. limited by guarantee (i.e. limited to the amounts which they undertake to pay on a winding-up), or - c. unlimited; and - which is a par value, no par value or a guarantee company.
+- as a public or private company (save that a company may not be registered as private if it has more than 30 subscribers, unless the Jersey Financial Services Commission is satisfied that by reason of the nature of the company's intended activities its affairs may properly be regarded as the domestic concern of its members); and - having the liability of all or any of its members: - a. limited by shares (i.e. limited to the amounts unpaid on their shares); - b. limited by guarantee (i.e. limited to the amounts which they undertake to pay on a winding-up); or - c. unlimited; and - which is a par value, no par value or a guarantee company.